Slyke/JWT-Exercise/readme.md

 ### Using the jsonwebtoken npm module.

-This will encode and correctly sign a JWT with a psk.
+This will decode a signed a JWT with a psk.
 ```
-node decode-psk.js {PSK=asdf}
+node decode-psk.js {PSK=password}
 ```

-This will encode and sign a JWT with a asymmetric key pair (aka "ssl certs", "private public keypair").
+This will decode a signed JWT with an asymmetric key pair (aka "ssl certs", "private public keypair").

 ```
 node decode-asym.js {TOKEN}